wonyk/Rhabbitica/README.md

 Thank you to Eleanor for the wonderful ideas, stickers and graphics that made this project lively and beautiful.

-Also, I am grateful to Winston for coming out with this basic idea and guiding me through Python which not my main programming language.
+Also, I am grateful to Winston for coming out with this basic idea and guiding me through Python which is not my main programming language.